The Myth of “Cheap Hearing Aids”: What You’re Really Paying For

 How to Make the Right Choice

-Before investing in a hearing device—any hearing device—ask these questions:
+Before investing in hearing devices—any hearing devices—ask these questions:

 - Has my hearing been professionally tested?